klemmy129/novel-ideas/README.md

 This Class would have a handful of methods that would call the rest endpoint URL, properly formatted.
 Making it easier for the developer.
 I put a small sample [NovelIdeasClient](novel-ideas-client/src/main/java/com/klemmy/novelideas/client/NovelIdeasClient.java).

+#### novel-ideas-client3
+I added novel-ideas-client3 module, but I could have just added the client class into the novel-ideas-api module.
+I have used the new (in Spring Boot 3.0+) declarative interface for Web Client, opposed to RestTemplate pattern.
+This uses the new annotation `@GetExchange`.
+There are more, but I did not use them in this demo.
+This Class would have a handful of methods that would call the rest endpoint URL, properly formatted.
+Making it easier for the developer.
+I put a small sample [NovelIdeasClient3](novel-ideas-client3/src/main/java/com/klemmy/novelideas/client3/NovelIdeasClient3.java).

 #### novel-ideas-autoconfig
-This module all the beans needed to start the client in another Java application like [novel-ghostwriter](https://github.com/klemmy129/novel-ghostwriter)
+This module all the beans needed to start both novel-ideas-client and novel-ideas-client3 in another Java application like [novel-ghostwriter](https://github.com/klemmy129/novel-ghostwriter)
 The Property and Configuration classes used with the client are using multiple annotations:

 **Used by Property Class/Record**